dangoor/TestQuickly/README.md

-A trivial Brackets extension that adds a "Quick Tests" menu item (with ctrl/cmd-P shortcut) for running tests that are referred to by the current file.
+A trivial Brackets extension that adds a shortcut Cmd/Ctrl-P for running tests that are referred to by the current file.

 To tell the extension which tests should be run, add a specially formatted comment to the file.